 One of our favorite hikes of all time was Avalanche Lake in Glacier National Park!
-We visited in August 2020 and it was absolutely gorgeous.
-Today I want to share with you everything you should know about hiking the Avalanche Lake Trail in Glacier National Park.
+We hiked this trail in August and it was absolutely gorgeous.
+Today, I want to share with you everything you should know about hiking Avalanche Lake Glacier National Park.

-There are a multitude of gorgeous hikes but in my opinion, Avalanche Lake is one of the best hikes in Glacier National Park.
+There are a multitude of gorgeous hikes, but Avalanche Lake is one of the best hikes in Glacier National Park.

 The trail is 6.7 miles round-trip (including the Trail of the Cedars).
 It took us roughly 5 hours to complete the hike but we did spend a good bit of time enjoying the lake once we reached the top.